edgedb/edgedb/doc/ref/schema/evolution.rst

 In this case the state of this module represents the state of the underlying DB schema.

-The original state of the module can be represented by a delta from an empty DB to the starting state.
-This delta must have a name that is unique for the module.
+The original state of the module can be represented by a migration from an empty DB to the starting state.
+This migration must have a name that is unique for the module.
 This name is used in specifying module dependencies.
 It is also used to determine the overall state of the EdgeDB schema.
 For example, consider the following schema:

 .. code-block:: eschema